CNebulaX - FAQ: Frequently Asked Questions

 I need some help to learn how to use the program

 Have a look to the new handbook.
-The major update 1.05.59 includes new help files.
+The major update 1.05.59 includes new help info and an HTML handbook.
 Consult me any doubt you could have.

 I want more databases.
 How can I get the maps I see in the web?

 You need to install the additional databases AND the latest CNebulaX exe file.
 All those files are linked is in the complements webpage.
-Just unzip the database files in the specified directories.
+Just unzip the database files in the specified folders.
+The program will use them immediately.

 How can I display photos?